mui/material-ui/docs/data/base/components/form-control/form-control.md

 ```

 The `useFormControlUnstyledContext` hook reads the context provided by Unstyled Form Control.
-This hook lets you work with custom input components inside of the form control.
+This hook lets you work with custom input components inside of the Form Control.
 You can also use it to read the form control's state and react to its changes in a custom component.

 Hooks _do not_ support [slot props](#slot-props), but they do support [customization props](#customization).